grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

 - [Change regular expression to accommodate a new branching strategy in Enterprise](https://github.com/grafana/grafana/pull/59429)
   - This change is invisible to customers.

-## Writing guidelines for What's new content
+## Guidelines for What's new content

 Follow these guidelines to ensure that your What's new or release notes content is clear, helpful, and easy to understand.